b4ny4n/poohbear/README.md

 ## Poohbear Honey Pot

 - A very simple honey pot for a home network
-- Designed to alert for any unanticipated scans/TCP connect attempts
+- Designed to alert for unanticipated scans/TCP connect attempts in the non-ephemeral range
 - Configurable window to batch alerts into (avoids accidentally spamming yourself)
 - Runs as a standalone binary (for example on a a Raspberry Pi) and sends email alerts
 - Sniffs TCP connection attempts on an interface using raw sockets without actually opening any ports  (adapted from https://github.com/bisrael8191/sniffer)